Subhamgtm15/real-state-broker/Readme.md

 ---

-## Notes
+## Security & Design Notes

-* Passwords are securely hashed using bcrypt
+* Passwords are hashed using bcrypt before storing
-* JWT is used for authentication
+* JWT is used for authentication and route protection
-* Users cannot access or modify other users’ favourites
-* Favourites are persisted in MongoDB (not in-memory)
+* User-specific data is enforced using `req.user.id` from token
+* Duplicate favourites are prevented at database level
+* Backend validates input and handles errors properly

 ---

+## Deployment

+* **Frontend:** Vercel
+* **Backend:** Render
+* **Database:** MongoDB Atlas

+Environment variables are used for secure configuration across environments.

+---

 ## Future Improvements

 * Store properties in database instead of static file
-* Add search and filtering
+* Add search, filtering, and sorting
-* Improve UI (animations, better feedback messages)
+* Add loading states and better UI feedback (toasts)
+* Improve mobile responsiveness
+* Add role-based access (admin features)

 ---

 ## Conclusion

-This project demonstrates a basic full-stack workflow including authentication, protected APIs, database integration, and frontend interaction with backend services.
+This project demonstrates a complete full-stack workflow including authentication, protected APIs, database persistence, and deployment.

+It reflects how a basic real-world application handles user-specific data securely and efficiently.

 ---